thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 Absolutely.
 Setting aside what we really mean by "correlation", this set of vectors needs to be pair-wise perpendicular for the views to not correlate.
 For example, -->

 *Interesting.
-This is like taking the 3 number lines that represents the world view of $v_1, v_2,$ and $v_3$ as the three coordinate axes of a new space.*
+This is like using the 3 number lines that represents the world view of $v_1, v_2,$ and $v_3$ as the three coordinate axes of the new space.*

 Exactly!
 Let's take a fun example.
 Let $v_1 = [1, 0, 0]$, $v_2 = [0, 1, 0]$, and $v_3 = [0, 0, 1]$.
 In this case, projecting $u$ on $ \\{ v_1, v_2, v_3 \\} $ will, surprise surprise, give you back $u$ itself.